Why our free diagnostic is the entire product, not a trial

 We get the same question from advisors at least once a month: “Aren’t you giving away the product?
-Why would anyone pay if the free audit shows them everything?”
+Why would anyone pay if the free diagnostic shows them everything?”
 It’s a fair question.
 Most SaaS pricing in this space treats the “free” tier as a marketing surface — a sample, a tease, a 14-day countdown to the credit-card form.
 We deliberately didn’t build it that way.
 This post is the explanation, because the reasoning matters more than the outcome and we want to be honest about the trade-offs.

 The pattern we’re refusing to copy

-The default move in this category is to ship a free tier that gives you a teaser score — a single number, no citations, no gap analysis, no engine breakdown — and gates everything actionable behind a paid upgrade.
+The default move in this category is to ship a free tier that gives you a teaser score — a single number, no citations, no gap analysis, no diagnostic depth — and gates everything actionable behind a paid upgrade.
 The reasoning is straightforward: the marketing team treats the free tier as a lead-gen surface, the product team ships the minimum that gets a sign-up, and the conversion funnel is optimized to make the gated paid tier feel urgent.

 That pattern works for some products.
 It’s a terrible fit for ours.
 The thing a CMO actually needs is not the score — it’s the diagnosis.
 If we hand over a score and gate the diagnosis, we’ve given the CMO a problem they can’t act on, and we’ve positioned ourselves as the people charging for the action.
 That’s a transactional relationship and it builds resentment, not trust.